Transfer Molding

 Not Suited For

-• Very large flat parts — compression molding handles these at lower tooling cost
+• Very large flat parts where compression keeps tooling simpler

-• Parts with no insert or parting line constraint — compression may be more cost-effective
+• Parts with no insert or parting-line constraint

-• Very thin wall structures (<0.5mm) — LSR injection preferred
+• Very thin-wall structures better suited to LSR injection

 Common Questions